setgree/sv-meta/readme.md

 This repository reproduces every quantitative claim and figure in the accompanying paper.

+It is also available in fully reproducible format here: [INSERT-CODE-OCEAN-LINK]

 ## Scripts

 These are the main files in `code/`.